-Those who, at the request of their employers, do not receive annual holiday when it is assumed by law that holidays will normally be taken, i.e. during the period from 2 May to 15 September each year, shall receive a 25% extension of the part of holiday leave granted outside the aforementioned
+Those who, at the request of their employers, do not receive annual holiday when it is assumed by law that holidays will normally be taken, i.e. during the period from 2 May to 15 September each year, shall receive a 25% extension of the part of holiday leave granted outside the aforementioned period or an increase in the equivalent payment.

-Holiday in excess of 20 days may be granted during the defined holiday period from 2 May to 15 September unless other arrangements are negotiated.
+Holiday in excess of 20 days may be granted during the defined holiday period from 2 May to 15 September, unless other arrangements are negotiated.
 If an employee requests to use his holiday entitlement outside the aforementioned period, such request shall be granted to the extent possible give the nature of the operation.

 4.3.
-Additional annual leave
+ADDITIONAL ANNUAL LEAVE

-Following 5 years' employment in the same profession, employees' holiday entitlement shall be 25 days, and holiday allowance shall be 10.64%.
+Following 5 years' employment in the same profession, employees holiday entitlement shall be 25 days, and holiday allowance shall be 10.64%.

-Following 5 years' employment in the same company, employees' holiday entitlement shall be 27 days, and holiday allowance shall be 11.59%.
+Following 5 years' employment in the same company, employees holiday entitlement shall be 27 days, and holiday allowance shall be 11.59%.

-Following 10 years' employment in the same company, employees' holiday entitlement shall be 30 days, and holiday allowance shall be 13.04%.
+Following 10 years' employment in the same company, employees holiday entitlement shall be 30 days, and holiday allowance shall be 13.04%.

-Holiday rights earned because of work for the same company will be renewed after three years' work for a new company, provided that this has been verified.
+Holiday rights accrued because of work for the same company will be renewed after three years' work for a new company, provided that this has been verified.